rewindio/dagwood/README.md

 See the features listed below for ways in which we can use this information.

-Other examples where Dagwood might be useful are: scheduling Sidekiq jobs to run in a specific order, determining the order in which software packages must be installed on a server, figuring out how long a project might take based on which steps need to be completed first, and many more.
+Dagwood might be useful for scheduling Sidekiq jobs to run in a specific order, determining the order in which software packages must be installed on a server, figuring out how long a project might take based on which steps need to be completed first, and many more use cases.

 #### Features:
 **Serial ordering of dependencies**